apiato/documentation/docs/components/optional-components/seeders.md

 ---

-Apiato seeders are just Laravel seeders, and they function in the exact same way as regular Laravel seeders.
+Apiato seeders are just Laravel seeders, and they function in the exact same way as Laravel seeders.
 However, they come with additional rules and conventions specific to the Apiato.

 To generate new seeders you may use the `apiato:generate:seeder` interactive command.